dsanico/dsanico.github.io/_posts/2024-03-10-nerfblasterproject.md

 ---

 # Project Overview
-## Background
+### Background
-[Nerf modding](https://www.themanual.com/culture/how-to-mod-a-nerf-gun-hammershot-modification-luke-goodman/) is a niche hobby that involves taking Nerf blasters apart and tinkering with their internal or external parts to achieve enhanced performance or aesthetics.
+The niche hobby of [Nerf modding](https://www.themanual.com/culture/how-to-mod-a-nerf-gun-hammershot-modification-luke-goodman/) involves taking Nerf blasters apart and tinkering with their internal or external parts to achieve enhanced performance or aesthetics.
 Performance upgrades include shooting harder, at a higher rate of fire, or shooting an entirely different type of ammo.
 Aesthetic upgrades include painting new color designs, installing third-party external parts, or even cutting apart and integrating two or more different blasters.

-I got into this hobby at a very young age, so the most I was capable of at that time was taking apart the blasters, spray-painting cool themes onto them (I had an affinity for designs from the Halo and Destiny videogame franchises), and putting them back together from the inside out.
+I got into this hobby at a very young age, but the mods I did remained at the simple level of taking apart, spray-painting, and reassembling the blasters.
+However, in high school, I decided to revisit the hobby and dive into the world of electronics, culminating in this **three-year project**.

-However, in high school I thought I'd revisit the hobby to make an even cooler **_and_** more powerful blaster... and that's what ended up becoming this project.

-## Plan
+### Plan
 The goal for this project was to enhance both the peformance and aesthetics of a stock, electric, semi-automatic Nerf blaster.

 **Performance upgrades included:**